USS Leary (DD-879): Return home and longevity

 From January through October 1969 Leary made a Western Pacific cruise for extended deployment with the 7th Fleet providing gun fire support to US operations in Vietnam.

 On 5 November, the 632 ft Liberian tanker Keo broke in half about 30 mi east of Cape May, New Jersey.
 First reports were that 36 crewmen were safe on the stern section of the ship.
-Leary was immediately dispatched to the scene, along with two United States Coast Guard cutters, two C-130 aircraft, the destroyer Hugh Purvis, and the fast cruiser Fox.
+Leary was immediately dispatched to the scene, along with two United States Coast Guard cutters, two C-130 aircraft, the destroyer Hugh Purvis, and the cruiser Fox.
 However, before any of the ships or the aircraft arrived, the stern quickly sank, and all 36 crewmen were lost.

 From May through October 1970 Leary performed a Mediterranean cruise and from December 1971 to June 1972 the destroyer made another Mediterranean cruise which would be her final major cruise before conducting operations off the East Coast, which continued to her decommissioning on 31 October 1973.
 Leary returned one last time to Norfolk, and on 31 October 1973, stood-to for her decommissioning ceremony as she was recognized for her 28 years of distinguished and honorable service to the United States Navy.
 USS Leary DD/DDR-879 was recognized as one of the longest serving Gearing-class destroyers in the Navy.

 Leary was carefully examined for weapons effects testing, and provided vital information on structural integrity and survivability which assisted in the design and planning of later destroyers.
 After the tests were completed, she was transferred to the inactive fleet and stricken from the U.S. Naval Vessel Register on 2 June 1975.